"I can make a five pointed star in one snip," Betsy Ross commented to George Washington, George Ross, and Robert Morris.

 Before two years passed, John and Betsy Ross started an upholstery business together.

 Since Betsy could not rely on her Quaker family to support her anymore, the two went to Christ Church.
-There, they sat in the 12th pew regularly, which was adjacent to George and Martha Washington's pew.
+There, they sat in the twelfth pew regularly, which was adjacent to George and Martha Washington’s pew.

 Betsy and John Ross came to know George and Martha Washington as close friends.
 Betsy would fix George Washington's uniforms for Martha.

 When war began to break out in mid-January of 1776, the couple found it hard to continue their fabric business.
-To help in the war effort, John joined the Pennsylvania Militia.
+To help in the war effort, John joined the Pennsylvania militia.
 He was killed during an explosion.
 Though Betsy tried nursing him back to health, her attempts were in vain.
 He died on January 21st.

 As a widow, she halfway returned to her Quaker life.
 Whenever free or fighting Quaker spirits were aroused, she was standing with them fighting.

-During the winter of '77, Betsy was forced to share her house with British soldiers.
+In 1777, Betsy married again, this time to a sea captain named Joseph Ashburn in Philadelphia During the winter of ’77, Betsy was forced to share her house with British soldiers.
 Meanwhile, the Continental Army was suffering greatly in Valley Forge.

 Months after Cornwallis surrendered at Yorktown, Virginia, her husband died while imprisoned by the British.
 In May 1778, Betsy married the third and final time to John Claypoole, an old friend of hers.